dotnet/csharplang/proposals/inline-array.md

 ### List patterns

-[List patterns](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/list-patterns.md) will not be supported for instances of fixed-size buffer types.
+[List patterns](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/list-patterns.md) will not be supported for instances of inline array types.

 ### Definite assignment checking

-Regular definite assignment rules are applicable to variables that have a fixed-size buffer type.
+Regular definite assignment rules are applicable to variables that have an inline array type.